 Located by London Bridge, Champor-Champor is one of my favourite Southeast-Asian restaurants in the city.

 What first attracted me to Champor-Champor was the bohemian and interesting decor.
-On arrival, I really felt like I could be visiting a cosy and atmospheric restaurant in the heart of Bangkok.
-Unique artifacts adorn the colourful walls and Buddha statues can be spotted aplenty.
-In the evenings, sparkling candles are dotted throughout the restaurant on the tables.
+On arrival, I felt like I could be visiting a cosy and atmospheric restaurant in the heart of Bangkok.
+Unique artefacts adorn the colourful walls, and Buddha statues scatter the restaurant.
+In the evenings, sparkling candles flicker throughout the venue on the tables.

-As this restaurant had been booked for my birthday and there were eight of us, we were given our own private room slightly cordoned off from the main restaurant.
-This really made the dinner feel like a special occasion and we were certainly treated like it by the staff too.
+As this restaurant had been booked for my birthday and there were eight of us, we had a private room cordoned off from the main seating area.
+This made the dinner feel like a special occasion, and we were treated like it by the staff too.

-Most importantly, the food is completely dreamy and the menu is full of exotic and flavoursome blends; ones I would have never imagined to combine.
-I went for the pan-fried red snapper served with spicy Malaysian sambal sauce and for dessert, I couldn’t resist a favourite of mine; Thai rice pudding.
-This version was served black with a sweet sticky sauce, paired with refreshing mango ice cream.
+Most importantly, the food is dreamy, and the menu is full of exotic and flavoursome blends; ones I would have never imagined to combine.
+I went for the pan-fried red snapper served with spicy Malaysian sambal sauce.
+For dessert, I couldn’t resist a favourite of mine; Thai rice pudding.
+This version was black with a sweet sticky sauce and refreshing mango ice cream.

-Although slightly pricey, I would wholeheartedly recommend Champor-Champor for a special occasion or perhaps a romantic evening out.
+Although quite pricey, I would recommend Champor-Champor for a special occasion or perhaps a romantic evening out.